PEXANE2/azure-docs.tr-tr/articles/hdinsight/hbase/apache-hbase-using-phoenix-query-server-rest-sdk.md

 }
 ```

-Çıkışı `select` ifadeleri, aşağıdaki sonucu olmalıdır:
+@No__t-0 deyimlerinin çıktısı aşağıdaki sonuç olmalıdır:

 ```
 id0 first0